 SUBJECT: RECRUITMENT, JOB POSTING, AND SELECTION OF STAFF EMPLOYEES

 The University of Houston-Victoria (UHV) is committed to equal opportunity and affirmative action in all employment practices, including recruitment, and selection of staff.
 This policy applies to all non-faculty staff positions and sets forth the process for recruitment and selection of candidates for vacant positions in accordance with state and federal law and UHS policy 02.A.13 (References).
-All regular staff positions shall be posted for a minimum of five working days prior to making a hiring decision.
-The Director, Human Resources/Equal Opportunity/Title IX Coordinator (HR Director) may waive a posting requirement only in unusual or hardship cases.
+All regular staff positions shall be posted for a minimum of ten (10) working days prior to making a hiring decision.
+However, a hiring manager may request a position be posted internally for five (5) days to current UHV employees.

 No policy or procedure shall be used to discriminate against any individual or group because of race, color, religion, national origin, sex (including pregnancy), age, disability, veteran status, or genetic information except where such a distinction is required by law.
 Additionally, the System prohibits discrimination in all aspects of employment on the basis of sexual orientation, gender identity or gender expression.

 Internal job posting: Job vacancy announcement posted internally.
 Only those currently employed with the University may apply.

 External job posting: Job vacancy announcement posted both internally and externally.